OpenTabletDriver/opentabletdriver.github.io/site/_wiki/FAQ/LinuxAppSpecific.md

 #### osu! is not detecting input from my tablet (Wayland)

-Do not use `Absolute Mode` as your output mode.
-Use `Artist Mode` instead.
+Do not use <kbd>Absolute Mode</kbd> as your output mode.
+Use <kbd>Artist Mode</kbd> instead.
 Wine and XWayland currently has issues with parsing absolute mouse input.

 Please note that libinput adds smoothing on top of this output mode by default.
 See [here]({% link _wiki/FAQ/Linux.md %}#libinput-smoothing) for more information on how to remove the smoothing from Artist Mode.